 Not all people with an addiction or eating disorder need to spend time in a residential treatment program.
 At times, “less is more” as the old saying goes.
-For people who haven’t crossed the threshold of a profound addiction, an intensive outpatient program might be sufficient.
-The goal of treatment is never intended to cause stress through inconvenience.
+For example, for people who haven’t crossed the threshold of a profound addiction, an intensive outpatient program might be sufficient.
+The goal of treatment is never to cause stress through inconvenience.
 At Ocean Recovery Newport Beach recovery center, we prefer to offer our clients the least restrictive treatment option possible.

 What Is an Intensive Outpatient Program?